sam-trejo/2024_03_sciadv_flint/README.md

 # 2024_03_sciadv_flint

-Authors: Sam Trejo, Gloria Yeomans-Maldonado, &amp Brian Jacob
+Authors: Sam Trejo, Gloria Yeomans-Maldonado, & Brian Jacob

 Title: The Effects of the Flint Water Crisis on the Educational Outcomes of School-Age Children